Gary Gold: Boks reborn with Venter working for the defence

 Depending on who New Zealand pick on the wings, the kicking game is an area in which they can be exposed.
 Historically, Kiwis are not outstanding at managing contestable kicks.
 It was evidenced when the Lions played against the Crusaders.

-When you come up against New Zealand, you need to execute a really efficient kicking game, have a good chase line to put the All Blacks under pressure and maximise the number of entries to the All Blacks' 22.
-The Lions managed to do that over the course of the series and if the All Blacks opt to select burly wingers who don't enjoy being turned around, such as Julian Savea and Waisake Naholo – , and South Africa should look to target them.
+When you come up against New Zealand, you need to execute a really efficient kicking game, have a good chase line to put the All Blacks under pressure and maximise the number of entries to the All Blacks’ 22.
+The Lions managed to do that over the course of the series and if the All Blacks opt to select burly wingers who don’t enjoy being turned around, such as Julian Savea and Waisake Naholo – , Australia and should look to target them.

 However, when the All Blacks pick more mobile players such as Ben Smith and Israel Dagg in their back three, as a professional coach, you have to think a bit smarter.
 Nevertheless, owing to the pair’s lesser bulk, opposing teams can probably get more momentum on the edges.